 - Select My ERCAP Requests from the My Stuff pulldown menu.

-- In the resulting ERCAP requests frame click on the view PDF icon for the request you want to print.
+- In the resulting list of your ERCAP requests frame click on the Download PDF for the request you want to print.

 - Then use your browser's Print... option to print the request.

 When you have finished your request it is a good idea to save a copy to disk.
-Click on the view PDF icon for the request you want to save and use your browser's Save option.
+Click on Download PDF link for the request you want to save and use your browser's Save option.